-These sanctions are displayed in all classrooms on back of the Golden rules and are discussed at the beginning of each year as a school and the beginning of each term in each class.
-The rules may alter slightly after these discussions.
-In this way every child is involved in setting the standard of behaviour expected and these are discussed regularly during 'Circle Time' and assemblies and everyone at school is expected to be a positive role model.
+These sanctions are displayed in all classrooms on back of the School Values posters and are discussed at the beginning of each year as a school and the beginning of each term in each class.
+In this way every child is involved in setting the standard of behaviour expected and these are discussed regularly during PSHE, 'Circle Time' and assemblies and everyone at school is expected to be a positive role model.